F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-    The OpenTelemetry Exporter consumer was introduced as an EXPERIMENTAL consumer in TS 1.23, and is supported in TS 1.27 and later.
+    The OpenTelemetry Exporter consumer was introduced as an EXPERIMENTAL consumer in BIG-IP TS 1.23, and is supported in BIG-IP TS 1.27 and later.

 The OpenTelemetry Exporter Consumer exports telemetry data to an OpenTelemetry Collector, or OpenTelemetry Protocol compatible API.